On this page

 Other Mission Realignment Actions

-As the Military Departments prioritize resources to carry out the National Defense Strategy, they occasionally need to reduce the number of personnel, or disestablish missions outside of the congressionally-authorized Base Realignment and Closure process.
 Upon the announcement of a significant force reduction, an Office of Local Defense Community Cooperation project manager meets with the community to hear their concerns and encourage them to organize a single, coordinated response that can represent the needs of workers, businesses, and other community equities.

-Current Status of BRAC
+Current Status of Base Realignment and Closure (BRAC)

 Five independent BRAC commissions have recommended closing 451 installations since 1988, including 23 during the 2005 round of BRAC.